 I met my husband, Bob at Baylor University.
 We fell in love and married right after graduating in 1987.
 With a dad in the oil business, I lived in many different places while growing up (including overseas).
 When I married Bob, I was happy to put down roots in his hometown of Dallas, Texas.
 Bob is an accountant and the CFO of an asset management firm.
 He is also my BFF, and I am crazy about him!
 Before we had kids, I worked as the Director of College Ministries at a large church, where I taught Bible studies as well as speaking, counseling, and encouraging college students.
 When our first child was born, I left that job to stay at home full-time.
 While raising our kids, I served on several boards and had an opportunity to speak all over the country, primarily about encouragement and faith.
 (My faith is ever-present in all aspects of my life, work, and home!)

-Bob and I are the parents of two sons (one recently graduated, married and working, and one in law school), and also a daughter who is in her sophomore year of college.
-We are active in our large church, love to teach in the nursery, and enjoy the company of our three adult children and one sweet daughter-in-law.
+Bob and I are the parents of two sons (one married) and also a daughter.
+They’re all out of school, working, and off the payroll!
+We’re active in our large church, love to teach in the nursery, and enjoy the company of our three adult children and one sweet daughter-in-law.

 When our nest emptied, I felt a calling to encourage other women to live fully as they entered this new season of life.
 Most of the blogs out there for empty nesters focused on the pain associated with the transition.
 It is a transition to be sure – the struggle is real, friends – but I was also convinced that this next season of life could (and should) be one of growth, productivity, service to others, and, well, JOY.
 I retired from all of my board commitments but one and started Empty Nest Blessed, a lifestyle website, and blog, to share that message.
 I kept thinking that surely I was not the only one who felt the way I did about the empty nest!
 It occurred to me that maybe we all just needed some encouragement and well, permission, to shift our focus from childrearing to other aspects of life and womanhood.
 So I took a step of faith and set out on this joyful journey.